-A large class of theory solvers can be defined using inference rules which describe how to take a set of literals and transform it in some way to get new sets of literals (or $\perp$ , indicating T-inconsistency).
+A large class of theory solvers can be defined using inference rules that describe how to take a set of literals and transform it in some way to get new sets of literals (or \bot , indicating T-inconsistency).
 Consider a theory T. For our purposes, let us assume that an inference rule has one of the following two formats:

-$$\frac{\Gamma, \Delta}{\bot} \qquad \qquad \frac{\Gamma, \Delta}{\Gamma, \Delta_1 \quad \Gamma, \Delta_2 \quad \cdots \quad \Gamma, \Delta_n}$$

-We call rules of the first kind refuting rules and rules of the second kind progress rules. $\Gamma, \Delta$ and $\Delta_i$ are meta-variables representing sets of literals.
-Typically, $\Delta$ has side-conditions or is a schema, while $\Gamma$ can represent any set of literals.
-Progress rules describe a local change based on a small number of literals (i.e. the ones in $\Delta$ ), while all of the other literals are unchanged (i.e. the ones in $\Gamma$ ).
+$$\frac{\Gamma, \Delta}{\bot} \qquad \frac{\Gamma, \Delta}{\Gamma, \Delta_1 \quad \Gamma, \Delta_2 \quad \cdots \quad \Gamma, \Delta_n}$$ where the meta-variables Γ , Δ and Δ_i represent sets of literals.
+We call rules of the first kind refuting rules and rules of the second kind progress rules.
+Typically, Δ has side-conditions or is a schema, while Γ can represent any set of literals.
+Progress rules describe a local change based on a small number of literals (the ones in Δ), while all of the other literals (the ones in Γ) are unchanged.

-A refuting rule is sound iff any legal instance $\delta$ of $\Delta$ is T-inconsistent.
-A progress rule is sound if whenever $\Delta, \Delta_1, \ldots, \Delta_n$ are instantiated with $\delta, \delta_1, \ldots, \delta_n$ respectively, $\delta$ is T-consistent iff $\bigvee{i=1}^{n} \delta_i$ is T-consistent.
-We say that a set $\Phi$ of literals is (ir)reducible with respect to a set of derivation rules R if (n)one of the rules in R applies to it, i.e., if (no)some subset of $\Phi$ is a legal instance of $\Delta$ in a rule of R. A strategy is a function that, given a reducible set of literals $\Phi$ , chooses a rule from R to apply.
+A refuting rule is sound iff any legal instance δ of Δ is T-inconsistent.
+A progress rule is sound if whenever $\Delta, \Delta_1, \ldots, \Delta_n$ are instantiated with $\delta, \delta_1, \ldots, \delta_n$ respectively, δ is T-consistent iff $\bigvee{i=1}^n \delta_i$ is T-consistent.
+We say that a set Φ of literals is (ir) reducible with respect to a set of derivation rules R if (n)one of the rules in R applies to it, i.e., if (no) some subset of Φ is a legal instance of Δ in a rule of R. A strategy is a function that, given a reducible set of literals Φ , chooses a rule from R to apply.

-Given a set of rules R and a strategy S, a derivation tree for a set of literals $\Phi$ is a finite tree with root $\Phi$ such that for each internal node E of the tree, E is reducible and its children are the conclusions of the rule selected by S for E. A refutation tree (for $\Phi$ ) is a derivation tree all of whose leaves are $\bot$ .
-A derivation is a sequence of derivation trees starting with the single-node tree containing $\Phi$ , where each tree is derived from the previous one by the application of a rule from R to one of its leaves.
+Given a set R of rules and a strategy S, a derivation tree for a set of literals Φ is a finite tree with root Φ such that for each internal node E of the tree, E is reducible and its children are the conclusions of the rule selected by S for E. A refutation tree (for Φ) is a derivation tree all of whose leaves are \bot .
+A derivation is a sequence of derivation trees starting with the single-node tree containing Φ , where each tree is derived from the previous one by the application of a rule from R to one of its leaves.
 A refutation is a finite derivation ending with a refutation tree.
 A strategy S is terminating if every derivation using S is finite.
-A strategy S is complete if whenever $\Phi$ is T-inconsistent, S produces a refutation for $\Phi$ .
+A strategy S is complete if whenever Φ is T-inconsistent, S produces a refutation for Φ .